minetest/minetest_game/mods/tnt/README.txt

 Introduction
 ------------
-This mod adds TNT to Minetest.
+This mod adds TNT.
 TNT is a tool to help the player in mining.

 How to use the mod: